0xDarkSky/Vexatious/README.md

 # How to use?

+**First of all** install GoogleChrome webdriver: https://sites.google.com/a/chromium.org/chromedriver/downloads and paste-in it's path to the script.

 `python3 Vexadious.py run` to run in headless mode (recommended), it will open websites on Google-Chrome in the background without actually opening the Browser.

 `python3 Vexadious.py show` if you want it to open Google-Chrome tabs and display it (not recommended, might be laggy after a number of tabs are opened)